Monorail Resort

 The Bottom Line

 The bus is still your best bet for EPCOT, Hollywood Studios, and Animal Kingdom.
 But for Magic Kingdom, Grand Floridian delivers multiple reliable choices.
+For help planning routes for a specific date, or making the call on the spot — see how the app handles Grand Floridian routing.

 Related Guides